 Lake Steward Program

-The Lake Hopatcong Foundation is launching a program based on the Lake George Lake Steward program, to help prevent the spread of invasive species to Lake Hopatcong.
+The Lake Hopatcong Lake Steward program was created using the Lake George Lake Steward program as a model.
 Students at Seton Hall University helped craft the program as part of a partnership between the LHF and the school’s Greenius environmental studies program.